 The National Research Foundation (NRF) and South African Medical Research Medical (MRC) are offering scholarships for South African students.
-The studentships are available for master’s and doctoral scholarships programme in the health, allied sciences and related fields at public higher education institutions in 2014.
-The aid amounts for 2015 are as follows; Master’s Scholarships R 80 000 p. a, Doctoral Scholarships R 110 000 p.a.
+Scholarships are available for master’s and doctoral scholarships programme in the health, allied sciences and related fields at public higher education institutions in 2014.
+The scholarship amounts for 2015 are as follows; Master’s Scholarships R 80 000 p. a, Doctoral Scholarships R 110 000 p.a.
 The award of a scholarship to a student will be based on past, current and potential academic performance.
 Applications will close on 30 August 2014.

 Study Subject(s): Scholarship is awarded for studies in the following specific areas within health and allied sciences: Biochemistry, Pharmacology, Toxicology, Molecular modeling, Medical Sciences, Immunology, and all other disciplines aligned to health and allied sciences in general.

 Course Level: The scholarship is intended to support master’s and doctoral level.

 Scholarship Provider: The National Research Foundation (NRF) and South African Medical Research Medical (MRC) Scholarship can be taken at: South Africa